xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 Below the operator runs the replace command using the interface identifiers.
-In the first attempt, the user decides to give the command a try and specifies the "**dry-run**" keyword in order to validate the results
+In the first attempt, the user decides to give the command a try and specifies the "**dry-run**" keyword in order to validate the results and without loading any config changes

 Remember that the goal is to move all configuration and references associated with gig 0/0/0/0 to gig 0/0/0/2